porjo/youtubeuploader/README.md

 ## Download

-Grab a [precompiled binary](https://github.com/porjo/youtubeuploader/releases) for Linux or build it yourself.
+Grab a [precompiled binary](https://github.com/porjo/youtubeuploader/releases) for Linux, Mac or Windows or build it yourself.

 ## Build